Alluxio/alluxio/docs/Running-Tachyon-on-AWS.md

 ## Access Cluster

-You can access your cluster nodes either by `ssh` or `vagrant ssh` command. `vagrant ssh TachyonMaster` connects you to the node that acts as the TachyonMaster.
+You can access your cluster nodes by `vagrant ssh` command. `vagrant ssh TachyonMaster` connects you to the node that acts as the TachyonMaster.
 If you have multiple worker nodes, `vagrant ssh TachyonWorker1` connects to node TachyonWorker1.

 ## Destroy Cluster